 Let us learn about cookies.
 What are cookies, what are different types of cookies, and what is their exact use?
 Also, are cookies harmful?
 How to clear cookies?
 Can tracking cookies slow down your computer?
 Let us find out.

+You must have always wondered what are cookies?
 When we browse through a website the files that store our preferences, choices, and clicks in the browser and also in the server are known as cookies.
-The browsing sessions and data are stored by the cookies.
+Cookies store browsing sessions and user’s data.
 With permission of the user and as per their web activity, cookies also store passwords, user preferences, and choices.

 Cookies are text files or small pieces of data (usernames or passwords) used to identify a particular computer from the computer network.
 HTTP cookies are specifically used to identify certain users and improve their overall web browsing experience.